mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 Zen is always teaching you human life in a crooked way. *[Laughter.]*

 [In one] aspect of the truth, distinguishing mind is something wrong, *perverted*.
-The other aspect, distinguished mind is truth. *[He chuckles.]*
+The other aspect, distinguishing mind is truth. *[He chuckles.]*

 Well... never mind.